-Why it is Important to Update Job Descriptions
+Why It Is Important to Update Job Descriptions

 Job descriptions are effective tools for employers to have in the workplace.
-As a summary of the tasks and duties assigned to a position, job descriptions can come in handy to an employer for a variety of reasons: in the execution of recruitment of new employees, in the completion of performance evaluations, for investigating workplace complaints, and for understanding the essential functions of the job as they relate to the ADA.
+As a summary of the tasks and duties assigned to a position, job descriptions can come in handy to an employer for a variety of reasons: for recruiting new employees, in the completion of performance evaluations, for investigating workplace complaints, and for understanding the essential functions of the job as they relate to the ADA.

-What is a Job Description?
+What Is a Job Description?

 "a description of the work that details the required tasks, knowledge, skills, abilities, responsibilities, and reporting structure."

 The folks of the Society for Human Resource Management (SHRM) recognize the importance of an accurate depiction of jobs through effective job descriptions in the workplace.
-For more information about job descriptions and other human resources matter, one can check out the SHRM website, www.shrm.org.
+For more information about job descriptions and other human resources matters, one can check out the SHRM website, www.shrm.org.

 Why Should Managers Regularly Update Job Descriptions?

 Managers are often tasked with reviewing and modifying job descriptions to ensure they properly describe the job.
 There are several reasons to update job descriptions.
 Consider the following:

 When a vacancy occurs in the workplace, the supervisor must take steps to find a replacement to fill the void.
 One of the first steps in the recruitment process is to pull out the most recent job description to review the minimum requirements and the essential functions of the job to be filled.

 As goals and objectives are affected by changes in an organization's overall strategic plans, supervisors will discover that job descriptions sometimes no longer truly depict the job to be filled.
 The shifting of priorities due to limited staff and/or workplace changes in the organizational structure will often cause a change to what really needs to be accomplished by the job.
 Once the job description is updated to reflect the work to be done, the employer will be ready to post the vacancy for applicants to apply.